Free Spreadsheet-Based Form 1040 Available for 2012 Tax Yearby

 By David H. Ringstrom, CPA

-Glenn Reeves of Burlington, Kansas, recently released his fifteenth annual spreadsheet-based version of the U.S. Individual Tax Return, commonly known as Form 1040.
-Since 1997, Reeves has pursued this "labor of love", which means he allows any taxpayer to download and use the spreadsheet for free.
+Fresh from our pull-back from the fiscal cliff, it's not just the IRS that's been madly updating forms for the 2012 filing season.
+Right on schedule, Glenn Reeves of Burlington, Kansas has released his sixteenth spreadsheet-based version of the US Individual Tax Return, commonly known as Form 1040.
+Since 1997 Mr. Reeves has pursued this "labor of love", which means he allows any taxpayer to download and use the spreadsheet for free.

-Figure 1: Reeves has updated his Excel-based version of IRS Form 1040 for the 2011 tax year
+Figure 1: Glenn Reeves has updated his Excel-based version of IRS Form 1040 for the 2012 tax year

-The 2011 version of the spreadsheet includes both pages of Form 1040 as well as the following supplemental schedules:
+The 2012 version of the spreadsheet includes both pages of Form 1040 as well as these supplemental schedules:

 - Schedule A – Itemized Deductions